 Once you get all the eyes on, pop them back in the fridge to let that firm up.
 While that is firming up, grab a pastry bag and put the remaining melted wafers in the pasty bag.
 The easiest way we have found to do this is by setting the pastry bag in a cup and scooping it in that way.

-This is a bag that is fitted with a tip that I got from Wilton — so don’t use this kind.
-You just want a normal pastry bag.
-You are going to snip off the top end of the tip with some scissors so that you can drizzle on your mummy wrapping.
+This is a bag that is fitted with a tip that I got from Wilton — so don't use this kind.
+For this, you will just use a pastry bag.
+Snip off the top end of the tip with some scissors so that you can drizzle on your mummy wrapping.

 You can do it all kinds of ways but we had fun drizzling it all over the place!

 Of course, you can do like we did and make all kinds of fun cake pops — which I will be sharing with you next week.
 Here's a sneak peek at those.

 - 1 box of cake mix of your choice

 - 3 12-ounce bags white chocolate candy wafers

 - Candy Eyeballs, for the eyes